Madrid vs Lisbon: Where Should I Go on a Vacation?

 Both cities are safe for tourists, with low rates of violent crimes.

-However, Madrid has a higher crime rate than Lisbon, with petty crimes such as pickpocketing and theft the most common.
+However, Madrid has a higher crime rate than Lisbon, with petty crimes such as pickpocketing and theft being the most common.

 So, it is essential to take precautions such as keeping your valuables close and being aware of your surroundings.